victoradrianjimenez/dockerized-zotero/README.md

 $ sudo docker compose up -d
 ```

 The source code is downloaded when the docker image is created.
-When creating a container, a copy of the container will be available in the _/dataserver/dataserver_ folder (a docker volume).
-To check and download a new version of the dataserver, it is necessary to use the above command with the _--build_ option.
+To upgrade and download a new version of the dataserver, it is necessary to use the above command with the _--build_ option.

 *Available endpoints*: